adorsys/secure-token-service/docs/sts-usage.md

 ### third purpose

 The third functionality is the Token generation.
-This functionality is less important, befause there exist a lot of frameworks for that.
+This functionality is less important, because there exist a lot of frameworks for that.

 ## example use case
 In the following an example is given to show how components of STS may be used.